feralcreative/clone-home/README.md

 - Create or delete repositories on GitHub
 - Change GitHub repository settings or permissions

-**Think of it as:** A smart way to organize all your GitHub repos locally for development work.
+**It's simply a smart way to download and organize all your GitHub repos locally.**

 ## 🚀 Quick Start